GeoscienceAustralia/dea-notebooks/Tools/paper/paper.md

 # Research projects

 `dea-tools` and the broader `dea-notebooks` repository supports a wide range of scientific applications, from agriculture and land cover mapping to wetland, coastal, and surface water monitoring, and climate and fire analysis.
-The package has already underpinned more than 25 peer-reviewed studies, demonstrating its robustness and adaptability across domains.
+The `dea-notebooks` repository has already underpinned more than 25 peer-reviewed studies, demonstrating its robustness and adaptability across domains.
 Usage of the library is recorded [here](https://github.com/GeoscienceAustralia/dea-notebooks/blob/stable/USAGE.rst).

-# Acknowledgements

-Thanks

 # References